CrashOverride85/zc95/docs/LuaNotes.md

 ## Example scripts
 There are a few example scripts in `remote_access/lua`, which demonstrate some of things that can be done from Lua.
 These scripts are:

 * fire.lua - If the soft button is pressed, all channel's are activated for as long as the button is held down.
-If any of the 4 external triggers (assuming stereo connectors are being used), the the correspond channel (1-4) is activated for as long the trigger is active.
+If any of the 4 external triggers (assuming stereo connectors are being used), the the corresponding channel (1-4) is activated for as long the trigger is active.

 * toggle.lua - switches between channel 1+2 & 3+4 at a speed that can be set via the menu.
 If the channels are switched on constant or just pulsed can also be set from the menu